sriramyepuganti/Git/README.md

 cmnd > git stash pop
 Remove all stashed entries
 cmnd > git stash clear
+To pick particluar commit
+git cherry-pick commit_id

+# Trach changes

+Track the changes that have not been staged
+cmnd > git diff
+Track the changes that have been staged but not commited
+cmnd > git diff --staged
+Track the changes after commiting
+cmnd > git diff Head
+To check state of working directory and staging area
+cmnd > git status
+To display Show object
+cmnd > git show

+# commit history

+logs
+cmnd > git log
+to check author of the code
+git blame file_name
 # sharing and updating

 Pull changes from remote repository